21 Ocean circulation

 \[ \begin{align} \phi = -B\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right)\exp\left(\pm\pi\frac{x}{L}\right) \end{align} \]

-with a constant $B.$ The overall solution is therefore
+with a constant $B$.
+The overall solution is therefore

 \[ \begin{align} \psi = \psi_I + \phi = \left(C - x - B\exp\left(\pm\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right). \end{align} \]

-This follows for the vertically averaged velocities
+This implies the following for the vertically averaged velocities:

-\[ \begin{align} \newoverline{u} &= -\frac{\partial\psi}{\partial y} = -\frac{\pi}{L}\left(C - x - B\exp\left(\pm\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\cos\left(\pi\frac{y}{L}\right),\tag{21.28}\label{eq:stommel_result_u}\\ \newoverline{v} &= \frac{\partial\psi}{\partial x} = \left(-1 \mp B\frac{\pi}{L}\exp\left(\pm\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right).\tag{21.29}\label{eq:stommel_result_v} \end{align} \]
+\[ \begin{align} \newoverline{u} &= -\frac{\partial\psi}{\partial y} = -\frac{\pi}{L}\left(C - x - B\exp\left(\pm\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\cos\left(\pi\frac{y}{L}\right),\tag{21.29}\label{eq:stommel_result_u}\\ \newoverline{v} &= \frac{\partial\psi}{\partial x} = \left(-1 \mp B\frac{\pi}{L}\exp\left(\pm\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right).\tag{21.30}\label{eq:stommel_result_v} \end{align} \]

 \[ \begin{align} \newoverline{u}\left(x = 0, L\right) = 0, & {} & \newoverline{v}\left(y = 0, L\right) = 0. \end{align} \]

-The boundary conditions for $\newoverline{v}$ are automatically fulfilled.
-From which it follows for $\newoverline{u}$
+The boundary conditions for $\newoverline{v}$ are automatically satisfied.
+From those for $\newoverline{u}$ it follows that

 \[ \begin{align} C = B, & {} & B - L - B\exp\left(-\pi\frac{L}{L}\right) = 0 \Rightarrow B = \frac{L}{1 - \exp\left(-\pi\right)}, \end{align} \]